Tricky Cases

 Now, let's take one more look at these three verbs—-but from a different angle.

-Sometimes a subject may follow (rather than precede) a form of the verb have, do, and be.
-As shown in the sentences below, this reversal of the usual order occurs in questions that require a helping verb:
+this reversal of the usual order occurs in questions that require a helping verb:

 Where has Egon parked the car?